arista/reknow/README.md

 With that in mind, here are the dependency and invalidation rules:

-* If a query accesses a property of a Reknow Object, then the query will be invalidated if that property changes.
+* If a query accesses a property of a Reknow Object (Entity or HashIndex), then the query will be invalidated if that property changes.

     * "Accessing a property" means:
         * Retrieving the property's value (`myEntity.name`)